and0x00/secrets/README.md

-# secrets
+# 🔑 secretx
-🔑 Search for specific patterns in text files, such as passwords, API keys, and other sensitive information.
+Search for specific patterns in text files, such as passwords, API keys, and other sensitive information.